Available forKeynote, Virtual Presentation, Panel, Workshop and Training

 Traveling FromDetroit, MI, USA

-With a grant from Brown University Social Innovation Fellowship, support from the RISD E’Ship Program, Masschallenge Accelerator program and 674 dedicated Kickstarter backers, Healthy Roots was born.
+With a grant from the Brown University Social Innovation Fellowship, support from the RISD E’Ship Program, Masschallenge Accelerator program and 674 dedicated Kickstarter backers, Healthy Roots was Born.

-Since starting Healthy Roots in 2015, Yelitsa has graduated from RISD with a BFA in Illustration and a concentration in Gender, Race & Sexuality.
-She was most recently recognized on Essence’s 2017 50 Founders to Watch list and won the Startup Stampede as well as the New Voices Fund Pitch competition.
+Since starting Healthy Roots Dolls, Yelitsa has graduated from RISD with a BFA in Illustration and a concentration in Gender, Race & Sexuality.
+In 2018 she won the Startup Stampede, New Voices Fund Pitch competition, participated in the VFA Accelerator program, and was awarded the first Main Street Ventures Wendy S. Lea Female founders Grant.

 How Black Girl Magic Can Change the World